 NEW Zoo & Adventure Park – Suamico, Wisconsin

-By Lori, Lori Loves Paris
+Suggested by Lori, Lori Loves Paris

 The NEW Zoo & Adventure Park is located just 10 miles from the city center of Green Bay, Wisconsin.
 It remains my favorite zoo in Wisconsin.
 We love getting up close to the animals, feeding the giraffes, and watching the prairie dogs scurry about.